aws-samples/aws-systems-manager-executescript-slack/README.md

 ## Use the power of script steps in your Systems Manager Automation runbooks
 The CFN template (EncryptedVolsToSlack.yaml) will stand up infrastructure in AWS Config, IAM, and Systems Manager to send information about unencrypted volumes to a Slack Channel.
-It showcases the Automation runbook action aws:executeScript in order to perform an API callss to AWS and Slack.
+It showcases the Automation runbook action aws:executeScript in order to perform an API calls to AWS and Slack.

 ![Architecture Diagram](https://github.com/aws-samples/aws-systems-manager-executescript-slack/blob/main/ssm-executescriptdiagram.png)
 1. AWS Config runs the encrypted-volumes rule to find EBS volumes where the encryption flag is not set.